-Perhaps, you have not heard about this term before, but indeed, you have seen it.
+Perhaps, you have not heard about the social commerce definition before, but indeed, you have seen it.
 Let’s recollect every time you surfed Instagram or Facebook, and you saw a photo image of a brand – with a product tag or Buy button on it.
-What you saw is precisely Social Commerce.
+What you saw is precisely social commerce.

-Some people may feel confused about these two terms ‘Social Commerce’ and ‘eCommerce.’
+Some people may feel confused about these two terms’ social commerce’ and ‘eCommerce.’
 Although sharing some similarities, they are not totally the same.
 Let’s explore the differences to understand more about what social commerce is.

-ECommerce is about the buying and selling processes via the Internet (websites or branded apps).
-Although this model is a tremendous revolutionary step, it is a long way from perfect due to some shortcomings.
-In 2020, over 68% of Internet traffic came from mobiles, and on mobile, there is a higher cart abandonment rate.
+E-commerce is about the buying and selling processes via the Internet (websites or branded apps).
+Although this model is a tremendous revolutionary step, it is far from perfect due to some shortcomings.
+In 2020, over 68% of Internet traffic came from mobiles, and there is a higher cart abandonment rate on mobile.

 One of the top reasons for this problem is that traditional eCommerce requires too many steps and time, making the customers’ journey longer.
 For example, when they are interested in a product promoted on social media, they have to click on that ad and wait to be redirected to the company’s website.
 Then they have to fulfill the shopping cart, fill in personal details and credit card information.
 All of these complicated steps will lead to a risk of buyers abandoning the buying process.